rakihub/ghost-review/novel/README.md

 - [`home.hbs`](home.hbs) - The homepage template file
 - [`index.hbs`](index.hbs) - Used for a list of posts
 - [`post.hbs`](post.hbs) - Used for book chapters and supports index of contents
-- [`custom-blog-with-narrow-feature-image`](custom-blog-with-narrow-feature-image.hbs) - Used for individual posts with narrow feature image
+- [`custom-blog-with-narrow-feature-image.hbs`](custom-blog-with-narrow-feature-image.hbs) - Used for individual posts with narrow feature image
 - [`custom-blog-with-toc.hbs`](custom-blog-with-toc.hbs) - Used for individual posts with table of contents
 - [`custom-blog-with-wide-feature-image.hbs`](custom-blog-with-wide-feature-image.hbs) - Used for individual posts with wide feature image
 - [`custom-standard-blog.hbs`](custom-standard-blog.hbs) used for individual posts with standard feature image